matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2019-guide/_index.md

 The goal of this guide is to deploy an internal Certificate Authority and a Public Key Infrastructure (PKI) using **Active Directory Certificate Services** in Windows Server 2019.
 This provides a lot of benefits to an organization, including features like:

-* Utilizing SSL on internal Servers and on internal Websites.
+* Utilizing SSL on internal servers and on internal websites.
-* Replacing self-signed Certificates on internal Network Devices.
+* Replacing self-signed Certificates on internal network devices.
-* Increased security for Remote Desktop Services on internal Servers.
+* Increased security for Remote Desktop Services on internal servers.
 * Utilize internal Certificates for Applications and Services.
 * Issue internal Certificates for VPN Services.
 * Issue internal Certificates for Wireless Users and Access Points.
 * Allow for better security with Active Directory with LDAPS.
-* Use your own internal Certificate for SSL Decryption on Firewalls and Proxy Devices.
+* Use your own internal Certificate for SSL Decryption on firewalls and Proxy Devices.

 The procedure for creating a Certificate Authority has not changed considerably since Windows Server 2012 R2.
 Recent enhancements and changes with some vendors (Apple and Mozilla) do require a few minor changes to allow for security changes with those vendors.